 2. Waste of Time

-Time is a very valuable resource to both freelancers and their clients.
+Time is a very valuable resource to both freelance web designers and their clients.
 If there is a conflict between a freelancer and a client, then valuable time will be lost.

 For example.
 If there is a misunderstanding or miscommunication, there is a possibility that a part of the project will need to be redone.
 The freelancer will have to start again and the deadline will not be met successfully.

 Money is also an important resource.
 Without money, project will not be completed.
 A client is strict when it comes to expenses, and you as a freelancer must assure them that their money is being well spent.

 One way to make the project successful and not waste a lot of money is for both parties to share ideas.